Monday, September 30, 2019

 On New Year’s Eve, when Odile is 17, she hears music coming from the barracks where the foreign workers for the factory live.
 She puts on an old coat and goes to look in the window, watching Russians dancing and many other people she doesn’t know.
 A man comes up behind her and asks her in.
 He is Stepan, an orphan Ukranian who grew up in Sweden.
 He asks Odile to dance: “What’s so surprising about music is that it comes from the outside.
 It feels as if it comes from the inside.
 The man who had clicked his heels and announced his name as Stepan Pirogov was dancing with Odile Blanc.
 Yet inside the music, which was inside me, Odile and Stepan were the same thing.”

 Odile’s family is horrified.
 Her mother won’t speak to her.
 Odile often walks into the mountains with Stepan and, when they have slept together, quits school and takes a job in town at a components factory.
 Stepan is patient, thinking they will win over Odile’s family.
-He builds am amazing bed and a separate room in the barracks which goes by the name ‘In Europa,’ and Odile often stays there.
+He builds an amazing bed and a separate room in the barracks which goes by the name ‘In Europa,’ and Odile often stays there.
 One day, however, as she is preparing for work, her brother calls to say Stepan has been killed at the factory.
 Asphyxiated, he fell into the furnace and was incinerated.

 Devastated, Odile does not know what to do.
 She is only 18 and pregnant.
 She stays at the barracks until she can bear to leave and then moves to Cluses where she works in the components factory and raises her son Christian, who looks much like Stepan.
 As a kid, Christian is deeply interested in flight and, in a framing story, takes his mother hang gliding over the mountains of the Haute-Savoie.

 When Christian goes to camp one summer, Odile meets Michel again.
 He runs a tobacco and newspaper shop in a nearby town and has prosthetic legs.
 He offers to take Odile to Paris, but as they stop to have a sandwich, someone runs into their car.
 They put up at a hotel and never get to Paris.
 Michel, Odile finds, has been to hell and back: “Who says hell has to stay the same?
 Hell begins with hope.
 If we didn’t have any hopes we wouldn’t suffer.
 We’d be like those rocks against the sky.”
 But he offers himself to Odile.
 She and her son go to live with him over the shop.
-Michel and Odile a daughter together.
+Michel and Odile have a daughter together.

 Thinking over her life, Odile wants to say to her daughter: “I will tell you which men deserve our respect.
 Men who give themselves to hard labour so that those close to them can eat.
 Men who are generous with everything they own.
 And men who spend their lives looking for God.”
 She thinks of the men in her rich life with much tenderness.